NES / Famicom Architecture

 CPU

 The NES’s CPU is a Ricoh 2A03 [3], which is based on the popular 8-bit MOS Technology 6502 and runs at 1.79 MHz (or 1.66 MHz in PAL systems).
+This is the central component that executes the code inside the game cartridge.

 A bit of context